This post may contain affiliate links. See my disclosure policy.

 Find the printable recipe with measurements in the recipe card below.

-• Cream Cheese: In this version casserole version, I chose to include cream cheese as part of the creamy sauce rather than cream of chicken soup.
+• Cream Cheese: In this casserole version, I chose to include cream cheese as part of the creamy sauce rather than cream of chicken soup.
 If you prefer a more liquid cream sauce, mix up to one cup of chicken broth or milk with the cream cheese.

 • Sour Cream: For added creaminess and tang.
 If sour cream isn’t available, substitute with plain Greek yogurt.